Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 If you think a new dependency is needed, contact us before making your changes.
 The current dependencies are given in:
 [wiki PL](https://github.com/Deltares/ProbabilisticLibrary/wiki/Tools-and-other-software).
-In short : C++ code follows the C++-20 standard ; the python version is 3.11.
+In short : C++ code follows the C++-20 standard; the python version is 3.11.

 VI.
 New code should be complete, no TODO's.
-That means include a python wrapper, and if you add an new distribution, all methods for distributions must be implemented.
+That means: include a python wrapper, and if you add an new distribution, all methods for distributions must be implemented.

 VII. **No** Boy Scout Rule: if you change an existing file, make only the necessary changes for your issue.
+This makes reviewing and merging easier.
 If you think the file does not comply to our guidelines, make an issue for that.

 VIII.
 Make a pull request for your contribution, or create a issue with your suggestion.